alarm-redist/alarmdata/cran-comments.md

 # Additional notes

-* This package was archived on CRAN on 2025-12-11 following the erroneous archival of geomander by Brian Ripley.
+* This package was archived on CRAN yesterday.
 * Cory McCartan (https://corymccartan.com/) has lost access to his NYU email account and was the prior maintainer.
 I (Chris Kenny) am taking  over maintenance of this package.
 Please let me know if there is a helpful way to confirm the change without access to the prior maintainer's email.
+* The possibly misspelled words are all last names in citations.

 # Test environments